zunayn/carpet_auction/README.md

 separately and then bid on the carpets from the Bidder Menu/dashboard.

-***This is just a project I made to measure my OOP design skills, and programming skills in general.
+***This is a project I made to measure my Object Oriented Design skills, and programming skills in general.
 Do give feedback on what you think I can improve, because surely, there is a lot.***